 Dr. Mihaela Vajiac, Vice President

-Dr. Vajiac is a math professor in Chapman University.
+Dr. Vajiac is a math professor at Chapman University.
 She has a long history of participating in math contests in middle school and high school, and won various prizes at National Mathematics Contests and Olympiads in Romania.
-Dr. Vajiac holds a PhD in Mathematics from Boston University, specializing in Differential Geometry, Algebraic Topology, Algebraic Geometry, Symplectic Geometry, Integrable Systems, and Geometric PDEs.
-She is very passionate in sharing her love and enthusiasm for mathematics with others.
+Dr. Vajiac holds a Ph.D. in Mathematics from Boston University, specializing in Differential Geometry, Algebraic Topology, Algebraic Geometry, Symplectic Geometry, Integrable Systems, and Geometric PDEs.
+She is very passionate about sharing her love and enthusiasm for mathematics with others.